Amy Macdonald: 2016–2020: Under Stars and Woman of the World

 In September 2018, Macdonald announced her first greatest hits album, Woman of the World (The Best of 2007–2018), which includes all of her successful songs, plus a previously unreleased song, "Woman of the World".
 The album was released on 23 November 2018.
 Macdonald also announced a European tour, which she embarked on during March and April 2019.
+The album includes hits, like "Mr Rock & Roll" and "This Is the Life", plus two new songs, "Woman of the World" and "Come Home" from the film Patrick.
+Talking about the album, Macdonald said, "I remember the week of the 30th July 2007 – I released my first ever album This Is The Life, and I wasn't quite sure how I found myself in that position.
+My album was number 1 in countries I'd never even been to before [...]
+10 years later people were still interested.
+I just felt that after such an incredible journey it was time to look back and feel proud of everything that has happened."